uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week9'>Week 9 (week of Mon, Oct 19th)</a>

+Hi, all,

+I have capstone abstract approvals from most of you.
+I just sent an email to those that I do **not​** have an approved abstract for, as well as a schedule for those individuals.
+If you didn't get an email from me about 5 minutes ago, then I have your abstract approval recorded.

+This week and next week are for you to work on the project itself.
+Once we start November, I'll be sending out instructions how to start writing up the technical report itself.
+Not much else for this week's update.

+Stay healthy!

+Best,
+-Aaron Bloomfield

 ### <a name='week10'>Week 10 (week of Mon, Oct 26th)</a>
 ### <a name='week11'>Week 11 (week of Mon, Nov 2nd)</a>
 ### <a name='week12'>Week 12 (week of Mon, Nov 9th)</a>